GENI-NSF/geni-tools/README-omni.txt

 with the --slicecredfile option it is read from that file, if it exists.

 Aggregates queried:
- - Single URL given in -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

 Options:
  - -o Save result in per-aggregate files
  - -p Prefix for resulting files (used with -o)
  - If not saving results to a file, they are logged.
  - If --tostdout option, then instead of logging, print to STDOUT.
  - --api-version specifies the version of the AM API to speak.
-    AM API version 1 is the default.
+    AM API version 2 is the default.

 ==== status ====
+AM API Status <slice name>

+        For use in AM API v3+.
+See sliverstatus for the v1 and v2 equivalent.

+        Slice name could be a full URN, but is usually just the slice name portion.
+        Note that PLC Web UI lists slices as <site name>_<slice name>
+        (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

+        Slice credential is usually retrieved from the Slice Authority.
+But with the --slicecredfile option it is read from that file, if it exists.

+        --sliver-urn / -u option: each specifies a sliver URN to get status on.
+If specified, only the listed slivers will be queried.
+Otherwise, all slivers in the slice will be queried.

+        Aggregates queried:
+        - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+        - List of URLs given in omni_config aggregates option, if provided, ELSE
+        - List of URNs and URLs provided by the selected clearinghouse

+        Output directing options:
+        -o Save result in per-Aggregate files
+        -p (used with -o) Prefix for resulting files --outputfile If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
+        If not saving results to a file, they are logged.
+        If --tostdout option, then instead of logging, print to STDOUT.

+        File names will indicate the slice name, file format, and which aggregate is represented.
+        e.g.: myprefix-myslice-poa-geni_start-localhost-8001.json

+        -V# API Version #
+        --devmode: Continue on error if possible
+        -l to specify a logging config file --logoutput <filename> to specify a logging output filename

+        Sample usage:
+        Get status on the slice at given aggregate omni.py -V3 -a http://aggregate/url status myslice

+        Get status on specific slivers and save the result to a file omni.py -V3 -a http://aggregate/url -o --outputfile %s-status-%a.json -u urn:publicid:IDN+myam+sliver+1 -u urn:publicid:IDN+myam+sliver+2 status myslice

 ==== deletesliver ====
 Calls the GENI AM API DeleteSliver function.